mikephn/UVAE-COVID19-codebase/README.md

-## UVAE: Integration of Heterogeneous Unpaired Data with Imbalanced Classes
+## UVAE: Integration of Unpaired and Heterogeneous Clinical Flow Cytometry Data
 ### associated codebase.

 This repository contains the code used in the paper to extract data, train, and benchmark models.